 The local surf schools are in shock, and the Holland Surfing Association (HSA) still can't find an explanation for the tragic occurrence.

 "We understand that there are many unanswered questions.
 We will now let the experts do their job peacefully," the HSA notes.

 Rescuers and the local surfing community are still not able to understand the cause behind this unlikely tragedy.

 How can five people die at one harbor inlet and, at the other harbor inlet located 100 meters away, there were several surfers in the waves until late in the evening?

 Has the thick foam made it hard for the surfers to get back to the beach after falling off their boards?

 So local authorities are now asking surfers who may have come out of the water on their own to make contact and let them know they're safe.

-Scheveningen is one of the most popular beach resort in the Netherlands, and one of the best surf spots in the country.
+Scheveningen is one of the most popular beach resorts in the Netherlands and one of the best surf spots in the country.

 The coronavirus Covid-19 outbreak forced the Dutch government to close many beaches, but surfing is allowed as long as participants respect 1.5-meter social distancing practices.